Guidelines - Project Two - 4 Steps

 KISS - If you want to introduce plant food you can place it at the higher sealed end of the gutter and then when the irrigation water flows from the dripper it will wash the plant food down the length of the gutter.

 Step 2 Get hold of some irrigation tubeing

 You have to ensure that the tubing you buy will fit and grip the irrigation drippers that you have selected.
 Usually this will be what it termed ‘micro irrigation PVC tubing’ and typically this will be the 4mm(ID - Inside diameter ) and 6/7mm(OD - Outside diameter) PVC tubing mentioned above.
 A link to sources is included at the end of the guide.

 Step 3 Get hold of an irrigation timer

 Battery operated irrigation timers can be bought from specialist suppliers, DIY or gardening stores or online from a range of outlets.
 A list of possible sources is included at the end of this Guide.
 You should be able to pick up a reasonable one for aound £15-£30.
 You should check that it will fit onto your tap, your adaptor, your hose or other water source.

-Step 4 Drill hole in sealed end fitting, fit tube to timer and through hole to dripper
+Step 4 Drill a hole in the sealed end fitting, fit tube to timer and through the hole to the dripper

 The size of the hole should match the OD (outside diameter) of the irrigation tube you have chosen.
 Push the irrigation tube through the hole and then push the barbed end of the dripper into the tube.